Versioning

 - Use the same versioned path in REST calls, SDK configuration, generated clients, and agent tooling.

-- Treat the OpenAPI document for the version you call as the source of truth for request and response shapes.
+- Use the OpenAPI document for the API version you call as the source of truth for request and response shapes.

 **Version Metadata**